sonata-project/SonataAdminBundle/docs/reference/dashboard.rst

 implemented by the ``Block\AdminListBlockService`` class.
 It is then rendered using the ``@SonataAdmin/Block/block_admin_list.html.twig`` template file.

 Feel free to take a look at these files.
-You'll find the code rather short and easy to understand, and it will be a great help when implementing your own blocks.
+The code will be a great help when implementing your own blocks.

 Configuring the ``Admin`` list
 ------------------------------